binaryedge/docs.binaryedge.io/docs/api-v1.md

 *Parameters*

 * query: [String] String used to query our data.
 If no filters are used, it will perform a full-text search on the entire events.
 See [Search Parameters](sensors-search.md) for details on what parameters can be used.
 * days: [Integer] Optional.
-Number of days to get the reuslts for.
+Number of days to get the results for.
 For example, days=1 for the last day of data.
     * Default: _days=30_
 * only_ips: [Int] Optional.
 If _only\_ips=1_, only output IP addresses, ports and protocols.
     * Default: _only\_ips=0_